qdrant/awesome-metric-learning/README.md

 <details>
 <summary><a href="http://arxiv.org/abs/2002.05709">SimCLR: A Simple Framework for Contrastive Learning of Visual Representations</a> - Self-Supervised method comparing two differently augmented versions of the same image with Contrastive Loss</summary>

+> It demonstrates among other things that
-> 1. Composition of data augmentations plays a critical role - Random Crop + Random Color distortion provides best downstream classifier accuracy
+> - composition of data augmentations plays a critical role - Random Crop + Random Color distortion provides the best downstream classifier accuracy,
-> 2. Introducing a learnable nonlinear transformation between the representation and the contrastive loss substantially improves the quality of the learned representations
+> - introducing a learnable nonlinear transformation between the representation and the contrastive loss substantially improves the quality of the learned representations,
-> 3. Contrastive learning benefits from larger batch sizes and more training steps compared to supervised learning.
+> - and Contrastive learning benefits from larger batch sizes and more training steps compared to supervised learning.
 </details>

 ### Natural Language Processing
 <details>
 <summary><a href="https://aclanthology.org/2021.emnlp-main.552">SimCSE: Simple Contrastive Learning of Sentence Embeddings</a> - An unsupervised approach, which takes an input sentence and predicts itself in a contrastive objective, with only standard dropout used as noise.
 </summary>

+> They also incorporates annotated pairs from natural language inference datasets into their contrastive learning framework in a supervised setting, showing that contrastive learning objective regularizes pre-trained embeddings’ anisotropic space to be more uniform, and it better aligns positive pairs when supervised signals are available.
 </details>

 ### Multi-Modal